-Required Components for the SHSM - Non-Profit 1.
+Required components for the Show - Non-Front 1.
 Bundled Credits: 4 "major" credits in the Non-Profit listing (Gr.
 11 and/or Gr.
 12) 2 English credits (Gr.
 11 and Gr.
 12) 1 Math credit (Gr.
 11 or Gr.
-12) 1 Business or Science credit (Gr.
+12) 1 Business or Science credit or 1 additional major credit (Gr.
 11 or Gr.
 12) 2 Cooperative Education credits (Gr.
 11 or Gr.
 12) 2.
 Experiential Learning and Career Exploration - Planned activities that take place outside of the regular classroom which relate to the SHSM sector such as field trips, guest speakers, conferences, and job shadowing.
 3. "Reach Ahead" Experiences - Opportunities that allow for students to relate to post-secondary pathways in apprenticeship, college, university, and the workplace 4.
 Sector Partner Contextualized Components and/or Innovation, Creativity, Entrepreneurship (ICE) Training.
 5. Certification and Awareness Training - Earn sector recognized certifications and awareness training.